 For times like this, we have used Ener-G Egg Replacer, as shown here, which requires no refrigeration.
 (Caution: this product is not to be substituted when the main ingredient in the dish is eggs.)

 We purchased our box of egg replacement powder at a local health food store.

 Disclaimer: Because this product is a starch, we have learned from experience that it will "stuck like mad" on our waffle iron or electric skillet.
 For that reason, we don't use it in pancake or waffle mixes.

 For awhile, when we ate bread that was baked in square loaves, we used a Buddeez Sandwich Size Bread Buddy Dispenser, which served a two-fold purpose:

 The disadvantage of using one of these food storage containers is that as the bread wrapper is pulled from the inside around the outside (to dispense bread one slice at a time), any crumbs that cling to the wrapper will be brought outside the container and eventually fall off, necessitating extra cleaning.

-Now, we eat bread in wider loaves, leave them in their original bags and make sure they don't get crushed.
+For a while, we chose to eat bread that was baked in wider loaves.
+We left the loaves in their original bags and made sure they didn't get crushed.